By Terry Woolford, Chief Commercial Officer, Cole Kepro International LLC, dba American Locker

-Without doubt the market for electronic parcel locker delivery systems is growing rapidly, as the proliferation of suppliers attests to.
+Without doubt the market for electronic parcel delivery lockers is growing rapidly, as the proliferation of suppliers attests to.
 It is likely that the convenience of these systems mean the market will continue driven both by suppliers and users.
-At American Locker we look towards the future with a keen eye on the past, with the knowledge that 85 years’ experience in the industry uniquely provides provides.
+At American Locker we look towards the future with a keen eye on the past, with the knowledge that 85 years’ experience in the industry provides.

 About Cole Kepro International, LLC

 Cole Kepro International, LLC is an industry leader and global supplier of fully engineered sheet metal solutions.
 Cole Kepro International offers turn-key results for partners requiring products as diverse as gaming cabinets, kiosks, safes, lockers, and mailboxes.
 Its commitment to customers ensures quality, service, and price are always the cornerstone of execution.
 Cole Kepro International, LLC is a partnership of Cole Industries, Inc. and Kepro International Company Ltd. of Taiwan.